 Plantar fasciitis is the most common type of heel pain.
 It develops when enough force is placed on the plantar fascia which runs along the bottom of the foot.
-If you experience pain in the heel of your foot when you first get out of bed in the morning, you most likely have this condition.
+Experience pain in the heel of your foot when you first get up in the morning?
+You most likely have this condition.

 Hereditary Factors in Developing Plantar Fasciitis

-While a person with any foot type can develop plantar fasciitis, people with flat feet or very low arches are most at risk.
-That’s because people with flat feet tend to overpronate, causing the plantar fascia to overstretch.
-When this foot structure overstretches small tears occur at the bottom of the heel causing the inflammation and pain of plantar fasciitis.
+People with flat feet or very low arches are most at risk for this condition.
+That’s because people with flat feet tend to roll their feet in, causing the plantar fascia to overstretch.
+When this foot structure stretches too much, small tears occur at the bottom of the heel.
+This results in inflammation and pain.

 People with high arches are also more prone to developing plantar fasciitis.